 Febreze is a name we often associate with cleaning supplies, so it’s no wonder they’ve come up with a refreshing solution for your vehicle as well.
 This five-pack of air freshener vent clips will fit in any vehicle’s air vents.
 Whether you turn on the heat or cool off with the air conditioning, these vent clips will continue to provide a fresh scent as you drive.

 Many air freshening solutions use a single product to distribute a clean smell, but Febreze splits one product into many with these vent clips.
-An application is as simple as placing the vent clips within the zones affected by the unpleasant odors.
+Application is as simple as placing the vent clips within the zones affected by the unpleasant odors.
 You can place a few up front around the dash and one or two in the vents directed towards the back seats.
-The vent clips will release their scent as the air moves through them so you won’t have to worry about spills.
+The vent clips will release their scent as the air moves through them, so you won’t have to worry about spills.
 If one of the vent clips runs out, you can simply throw it away.

 Even though these vent clips cover a wide area, they may not last as long as other products of similar type.
 You should consider these Febreze clips to be a product that introduces a refreshing smell, rather than something that removes unpleasant odors.
-You will still need to clean the vehicle to remove the cause of the bad smell, but like many of the air fresheners available, Febreze’s vent clips can be used by almost any driver to introduce a fresher scent in your vehicle.
+You will still need to clean the vehicle to remove the cause of the bad smell, but like many of the air fresheners available, Febreze’s vent clips can be used to introduce a fresher scent in your vehicle.